Skip to Content

 You can visit the main chapel for free, but if you want to visit the monastery there’s an entrance fee of 10 euros, unless you have the Lisbon Card, in which case it’s free.

-This is one of the most popular tourist attractions in Lisbon, and the lines can be long.
+This is one of the most popular tourist attractions, and the lines can be long.
 To avoid wasting time in line, you can buy your skip-the-line ticket in advance.

 Jerónimos Monastery Opening Hours: 10 AM to 6.30 PM (May-Sep) and from 10 AM to 5 PM (Oct-Feb).